-Red Rover: San Juan Island School District uses Red Rover, a state of the art online platform to track and fill absences for district staff.
+Red Rover: San Juan Island School District uses Red Rover, an online platform to track and fill absences for district staff.
 Red Rover is new to the District as of the 20-21 school year; if you have questions or need help using Red Rover, please contact your building secretary or HR.